-While a 2018 report by the U.S. Bureau of Labor Statistics showed no reduction in the median tenure for wage and salary workers over the past two years, the numbers still aren't favorable to businesses:
+We’ve seen little or no reduction in median tenure for wage and salary workers over the past few years, but the big-picture numbers still aren't favorable for businesses:

 Given the value of long-term employees and their deep knowledge of their organizations and industries, it's easy to see why 32 percent of global talent acquisition leaders view employee tenure and turnover as a top priority right now.